SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Commands/AlignLeft/README.md

 #AlignLeft Sample

-This sample demonstrate how to align all the selected objects to the left side of the selection boundary.
+This sample demonstrates how to align all the selected objects to the left side of the selection boundary.

 ## Prerequisites